 Metra's website makes it quick and easy to find out which line best fits your destination and your schedule.
-If you don't know which line is closest to you, don't worry.
-Just click on the "Find My Station" link on our homepage and you'll be guided first to the nearest station and line and then to more detailed information about schedules and fares between that station and your destination.
-You can even buy tickets online with a credit or debit card.
+If you don't know which line is closest to you, don't worry, just click on the "Find My Station" link on our homepage.
+You'll be guided first to the nearest station and line, and then to more detailed information about schedules and fares between that station and your destination.
+You can even buy tickets online with a credit or debit card or you can use your android or smartphone to buy any type of Metra ticket with a Ventra account.
+Get the FREE app at the App Store and Google Play.
 If you already know which station you want to use, click on "Know Your Line?" and follow the online prompts to more information.

-Schedules vary depending on the day of the week you plan to travel: weekday, Saturday or Sunday.
-Sunday schedules are also in effect on New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas.
+Schedules vary depending on the day of the week you plan to travel.
+Sunday schedules are in effect on New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas.

-Metra offers a few different ticket options including Monthly Tickets (unlimited travel between fare zones indicated), 10-Ride Tickets (ten, one-way rides), One-Way Tickets (a single, one-way ride), and an unlimited ride $7 Weekend Pass.
-Metra also has different fare programs for seniors, customers with disabilities, families, students and children.
-For detailed information regarding all of Metra's fare programs, please go to the Tickets page.
+Metra offers a few different ticket options including Monthly Tickets (unlimited travel between fare zones indicated on ticket), 10-Ride Tickets (ten, one-way rides), One-Way Tickets (a single, one-way ride), and an unlimited ride $8 Weekend Pass.
+Metra also has fare programs for seniors, customers with disabilities, families, students and children.
+For detailed information regarding all of Metra's fare programs, please visit the Tickets page.

 There are several ways to purchase tickets:

-Monthly Passes and 10-Ride Tickets can be purchased on this website and mailed to you.
-Use the "Buy Tickets online!" bar.
+Monthly Passes and 10-Ride Tickets can be purchased here and mailed to you.

 Ticket Sales Clerk

 All ticket types may be purchased at stations where a ticket agent is on duty.
 Cash and checks (in the amount of $10 or more) are accepted.
-Credit cards are accepted online and will soon be accepted at stations.
+Credit cards are also accepted at stations.